 One plus about this full-day mid-range tour to visit the 12 Apostles is that in order to arrive for sunset, you don’t need to leave Melbourne early in the morning!
 (And you miss the traffic!)
 There is six pick-up points in central Melbourne, including the Crown Promenade.
 The tour uses a mini-bus for up to 24 people.
 It travels through several of the towns and villages on the Great Ocean Road and as far as Loch Ard Gorge.
 Finally, the tour visits the 12 Apostles in time for sunset, before returning to Melbourne.

-Travellers staying in Melbourne and wanting to have a mid-range and well-priced full-day small group tour to visit the 12 Apostles at sunset
+- Travelers staying in Melbourne and wanting to have a mid-range and well-priced full-day small group tour to visit the 12 Apostles at sunset

-Travellers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles at sunset.
+- Travelers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles at sunset.

-Travellers wanting to be guided through this beautiful part of Australia and see the 12 Apostles at sunset, rather than driving themselves.
+- Travelers wanting to be guided through this beautiful part of Australia and see the 12 Apostles at sunset, rather than driving themselves.

 - Pick-up and drop off from selected hotels